ethen8181/machine-learning/model_deployment/fastapi_kubernetes/README.md

 We've already did the work of creating the application, packaging it into a docker container, and pushing it to docker hub.
 What's left is to deploy the container to our Kubernetes cluster.

-To create the application on Kubernetes, a.k.a deployment, we provide the information to `kubectl` in a .yaml file.
-The `deployment.yaml` contains a template configuration file showing how we can configure our deployment.
+To create the application on Kubernetes, a.k.a deployment, we provide the information/configuration to `kubectl` in a .yaml file.
+The [deployment.yaml](https://github.com/ethen8181/machine-learning/blob/master/model_deployment/fastapi_kubernetes/deployment.yaml) contains a template configuration file showing how we can configure our deployment.
 Each section of the configuration file should be heavily commented.

 - `apiVersion` Which version of the Kubernetes API we're using to create this object.
 - `kind` What kind of object we're creating.